erodola/bigram-nes/ff1/README.md

 ## 🔧 Building

-To build the patched ROM:
+You can either [download the binary patch from its dedicated page on ROMHacking.net](https://www.romhacking.net/hacks/9080/), or build the patched ROM yourself from the assembly source:

 1. **Get a clean FF1 ROM**